 Yankees lose finale in Texas without Judge, end with 99 Ws

-ARLINGTON, Texas (AP) — Yankees slugger Aaron Judge was out of the lineup a day after hitting his American League record 62nd homer, and New York lost its regular-season finale 4-2 against the Texas Rangers on Wednesday to finish with 99 wins.
+Judge was out of the lineup a day after hitting his American League record 62nd homer, and the Yankees lost their regular-season finale 4-2 against the Texas Rangers on Wednesday to finish with 99 wins.
+At the beginning of July, New York was on pace for 118 wins, four more than the franchise record set in 1998.

+"AL East champs.
+I mean, that's what we hope for in the regular season.
+You know, we put ourselves in a good spot now.
+So I guess first mission accomplished in that regard," manager Aaron Boone said.
+"There's some satisfaction in that.
+But, you know, our group ... we want to win it all.
+And that's what we're focused on now."

 Charlie Culberson and Jonah Heim homered for the Rangers (68-94), who wrapped up their sixth consecutive losing season.
 Texas was 17-31 after interim manager Tony Beasley took over Aug.
 15, when fourth-year manager Chris Woodward was fired and two days before president of baseball operations and longtime general manager Jon Daniels was also let go.

-Texas had lost seven games in a row before its 3-2 win in the second game of a doubleheader Tuesday night, when Judge broke Roger Maris' single-season home run mark that had stood since 1961.
-Manager Aaron Boone wanted a break for Judge, who had played in 55 consecutive games, and 157 overall
+Texas had lost seven games in a row before its 3-2 win in the second game of a doubleheader Tuesday night.

+"It is good to be able to end on a winning note.
+Really we played a good series," Beasley said. " That was good for the guys to come out, compete until the end and not quit and not give up. ...
+That's a testament to the guys in that clubhouse and the character in the clubhouse and what they're made out of.
+So those are positive signs of moving forward."

 Rangers rookie Glenn Otto (7-10) struck out five and walked two while allowing two runs and four hits over six innings.
 Matt Moore, the third Texas reliever, worked the ninth for his fifth save in six chances.